xor9237/brazil_ecommerce/README.md

 - Data Preprocessing
 - Since venues in 'Venue Category' have duplicates but with different names, replace the values if they can be categorized into same name of the venue.
+For example, Sake Bar and Lounge will be replaced to 'Bar'